Table of Contents

 {"field_1":["Value A"]}

-Special fields types, like Name and Address, require additional formatting.
-For example, a Name field can include a Title, First name, Middle name and Last name.
-It would be formatted like this:
+Note: Special field types, such as Name and Address, require additional formatting.
+For example, a Name field can include a Title, First Name, Middle Name, and Last Name.

 {"title":"Mr.","first":"Brandon","middle":"R","last":"Griggs"}

 To see the format for all special fields, click here.
-For example, a multiple choice field would be:
+For example, a multiple-choice field would be:

 {"field_70":["First Choice"]}

-Encode the Fields & Values
+4. Encoding the Fields & Values

 You will get an output that looks like this:

-Create the URL
+5. Creating the URL

 Page URL+?[view_key]_vars=+encoded fields/values